 How Much Money Do You Have to Repay in Chapter 13 Bankruptcy?

 Anyone contemplating bankruptcy will want to know how their monthly payments will be calculated, who they are going to pay, and what their exact payment amount will be.
-At Young, Marr & Associates, our Pennsylvania and New Jersey bankruptcy attorneys understand this concern.
+At Young, Marr & Associates, our Philadelphia bankruptcy attorneys understand this concern.
 However, every Chapter 13 bankruptcy is unique, and the answers to all of those questions will vary depending on the facts of each case.
 While giving an exact amount is impossible without thoroughly examining your circumstances, the following should provide some clarification of the process behind crafting a Chapter 13 plan.

 Calculating a Chapter 13 Bankruptcy Plan Payment